Work Boot Width Guide: B, D, and E Widths Explained with Chart

 Advantages of E Width Boots:

-• Improved Blood Circulation: The extra width allows for better blood circulation, reducing the likelihood of foot fatigue during extended wear.
+- Improved Blood Circulation: The extra width improves blood circulation, reducing the likelihood of foot fatigue during extended wear.

 Measuring Your Foot Width